The Regularity of Envelopes: Introduction

 The optimal regularity $C^{1,1}$ when $\{\alpha\}$ is a K\"ahler class was then proved independently by \cite{T18} and \cite{CZ19}, while the big and nef case was settled in \cite{CTW18}.\\ For a general pseudoeffective class the equality

 is established in \cite{DNT}, without relying on the regularity of $P_\alpha(f)$.

 The general case of a big class was treated for the first time by Berman and Demailly.
 In \cite{BD} the authors claim to prove the $C^{1,\bar{1}}$ regularity of $P_\alpha(f)$ on the ample locus of $\{\alpha\}$ when $f$ is smooth.
-However the proof is not complete. \\ In fact, the lower bound in their Lemma 1.12 does not follow from \cite[eq.
-(1.8)]{BD} (as stated) since there are some mixed terms to take care of.
-The purpose of this paper is to give a complete proof of the above regularity theorem.
-More precisely we prove: \begin{mthm} Let $\alpha$ be a real closed $(1,1)$-form such that $\{\alpha\}$ is a big class.
-Assume $f\in C^{1, \bar{1}} (X)$.
-Then $P_\alpha(f)$ is $C^{1, \bar{1}}$ on the ample locus of $\{\alpha\}$. \end{mthm}
+However it became clear later that their arguments had a mistake in their crucial technical Lemma 1.12.
+In fact, the lower bound in their Lemma 1.12 does not follow from \cite[eq.
+(1.8)]{BD} (as they state) since there are some mixed terms to take care of.

+The purpose of this paper is then to correct the proof in \cite{BD} and generalise their regularity result.

-We actually prove a regularity result for the more general rooftop envelope $P_\alpha (f_1, \cdots, f_k)$(see Theorem \ref{main}).
-Our proof relies on results in \cite{BD} and especially \cite{Dem94} but it presents two novelties.
+Our proof relies on results in \cite{BD} and especially on \cite{Dem94} but it presents two novelties.
 We proceed in three steps: \begin{itemize} \item As in \cite{BD}, we consider the regularization of the envelope through the exponential map.
-We first derive weaker estimates then the one stated in \cite[Lemma 1.12]{BD}, that allows us to obtain H\"older regularity of the envelope.
+We first derive weaker estimates than the one stated in \cite[Lemma 1.12]{BD}, which allows us to obtain H\"older regularity of the envelope.
 This is done in Lemma \ref{ineq00}. \item Such regularity and a version of the Lelong-Jensen inequality, allow us to prove an estimate for the complex hessian of the regularized function (like the one in Lemma 1.12) but with variable coefficients (Lemma \ref{lemma_varcoeff}).
-We can however control the asymptotic of these coefficients near the boundary of the the ample locus of $\{\alpha\}$; \item In the third step we pass to a modification, and we transport the regularized function on a suitable line bundle.
+We can however control the asymptotics of these coefficients near the boundary of the the ample locus of $\{\alpha\}$; \item In the third step, we pass to a modification, and we transport the regularized function on a suitable line bundle.
 Thanks to a change of coordinates we are able to ``kill" the coefficients appearing in the lower bound of the hessian, thus reducing to estimates with constant coefficients.
 This is the key to use (more or less) the same strategy as in \cite{BD} and complete the proof.
 This is done in Section \ref{section_line}. \end{itemize}